NYU-CDS-Capstone-Project/Twitter_Health_Monitor/README.md

 4. token_by_whole_file.py: read entire csv file (require a lot of memeory) and then do tokenization, stemming, and lemmatization
 5. token_row_by_row.py: read a csv file row by row, for each row do tokenization, stemming, and lemmatization (require less memeory)
 6.key_word_process.py: read a csv file containing tweets and find whether the tweet mentions food or activity key words

+/figures/: some visulization results related to the progress.